Coopernook Op Shop honoured!

 Warmest thanks to the thoughtful and talented ladies of the Black Head Quilters' Group, who have donated some gorgeous, handmade quilts for the Disaster Recovery Chaplaincy and our work with the homeless.
 A perfect illustration of the way life's scraps and oddments – brought together with love and care – can make something truly beautiful.
 One of the quilts was donated as a raffle prize at Burrell Creek's recent Community Get-Together – a gift from one bushfire-recovering community to another – and the others were given to those who needed the warmth (and Warmth)...

-We regularly take a selection of healthy Subway rolls on chaplaincy visits to homeless and flood-affected communities.
-On one week in October, however, the subs were on Subway – as Rev. Claire's business card was drawn on of the 'hat' for Subway's monthly draw.
+We regularly take a selection of healthy Subway rolls on chaplaincy visits to homeless and disaster-affected communities.
+One week, however, the subs were on Subway – as Rev. Claire's business card was drawn on of the 'hat' for Subway's monthly draw.
 A mouth-watering Subway platter found its way to various hungry people.
 Thanks to Megan and the Staff at Taree Subway for always finding time to make, wrap and mark a big box of rolls each week.
 Much appreciated!

-For those looking to read their way – safely and affordably – through the rainy season, we've launched two Street Libraries: one in central Taree and one in Coopernook.
+For those looking to read their way – safely and affordably – through the winter, we've launched two Street Libraries: one in central Taree and one in Coopernook.
 Look for the Big Red Fridges for an ever-changing read.
 (NOT just The Good Book!)

 Manning Uniting Ministry Centre (outside the Red Dove Cafe), Albert Street, Taree